Sabina Cehajic-ClancyProfessor

 My research aims to understand psychological processes of improving intergroup relations.
 More specifically and using experimental approaches, I focus on intergroup reconciliation processes in societies affected or threatened by conflict.
 Questions that drive my research are:

-2. Which psychological processes facilitate positive forms of intergroup behavior (such as intergroup forgiveness and contact intentions)?
+- Which psychological processes facilitate positive intergroup relations (such as intergroup forgiveness and contact intentions)?

-3. Which psychological processes facilitate regulation of emotions in groups (such as hatred, empathy and trust)?
+- Which psychological processes facilitate regulation of group-based emotions (such as hatred, empathy and trust)?

-4. How do peoples' perceptions and emotions about the 'other' and contextual conditions where people live shape the outcomes of intergroup contact and dialoque?
+- How do peoples' perceptions and emotions about the 'other' and contextual conditions where people live shape the outcomes of intergroup interventions such as intergroup contact?

 To address these questions, I employ a combination of online and field experiments including interventions.
 It is my strong belief that no social process can be completely understood without utilizing a combination of different methodological approaches as well an interdisciplinary communication.
-In addition to conducting basic and process oriented research, I am very much motivated in knowledge application and how to change intergroup relations.
-Together with governmental and non-governmental agencies, I use my research to design and evaluate interventions in order to inform policies.
+In addition to conducting basic research, I am very much motivated in knowledge application and how to change intergroup relations in the real world.
+Together with governmental and non-governmental agencies, I use my research to design and evaluate intergroup interventions in order to inform policies.
 Both my research and community work have received wide national and international recognition.

 Research projects